llin-lab/MAW/README.md

 ### R code

-#### For computing MAW barycenter

-1. This step also needs the installation of mosek toolbox as stated above.
+1. Also needs the mosek toolbox.
 To install the Rmosek package you may run the install.rmosek function of the script <MSKHOME>/mosek/9.2/tools/platform/<PLATFORM>/rmosek/builder.R.
 This is a wrapper around the install.packages function with recommended default argument values (e.g., to a compatible MOSEK repository).
 As example, if called with no arguments, it will attempt an autoconfigured installation:
 ```
 source("<RMOSEKDIR>/builder.R")
 attachbuilder()
 install.rmosek()
 ```
+#### For computing MAW barycenter
 2. Import the code from barycenter.R
 ```
 source(barycenter.R)
 ```

-3. Compute the barycenter using the function below with the same argument settings as the MAtLAb code stated above.
+3. Compute the barycenter using the function below with the same argument settings as the Matlab code stated above.
 ```
 barycenter <- centroid_sphBregman_GMM((stride, instanceW, supp, w, c0, options)
 ```

 #### For computing MAW distance

-After installation of Rmosek pacakge, the following code will help compute the MAW distance between two GMMs.
+4. The following code will help compute the MAW distance between two GMMs.
 ```
 source(MAWdist.R)
 distance <- Mawdist(d, supp1, supp2, w1, w2)